sdlabs/libsd/README.md

 ======================================

 A modern, high-performance, open source system dynamics engine written in C, designed for embedding in larger projects.
+It has been tested to build & run on Linux, FreeBSD and Mac OS X.  Patches are welcome for Windows support, but its not something I'm focused on right now.

 Clean, Simple API
 -----------------